Ultrafast Sciences

 in Quantum Materials (US-QM)

-Our research focuses on the optical and electronic properties of low-dimensional quantum materials, with a particular emphasis on size-dependent behavior, optical control, and the emergence of novel quantum phenomena.
-Using femtosecond pump–probe spectroscopy, we investigate the fundamental relaxation and transport dynamics of electrons, phonons, and their interactions across a broad frequency range from the ultraviolet to the terahertz.
-We also study artificially engineered structures designed to enhance light–matter interactions and enable control over the polarization, phase, and amplitude of THz radiation.
-Additionally, we are interested in polaritonic systems for manipulating infrared light at sub-diffractional scales.
+Our research focuses on the optical and electronic properties of low-dimensional quantum materials — including two-dimensional crystals, topological insulators, and van der Waals heterostructures — with particular emphasis on size-dependent behavior, optical control, and the emergence of novel quantum phenomena.
+Using femtosecond pump–probe spectroscopy, we investigate carrier relaxation and transport dynamics — including electron-phonon and phonon-phonon interactions — across a broad spectral range spanning the ultraviolet to the terahertz.
+Beyond free carriers, we explore the ultrafast dynamics of a rich variety of quasi-particles, including excitons, polarons, and polaritons, which play a pivotal role in governing the optical response and energy flow in low-dimensional and strongly coupled light–matter systems.
+We further investigate artificially engineered nanostructures designed to enhance light–matter interactions and enable precise control over the polarization, phase, and amplitude of THz radiation, as well as polaritonic systems as a platform for confining and manipulating infrared light at sub-diffractional scales.
+Complementing our ultrafast capabilities, we are equipped to perform magneto-optical measurements under extreme conditions — up to 7 T magnetic fields at temperatures as low as 1.4 K — enabling the exploration of exotic quantum phases, Landau level physics, and magnetically driven phenomena in topologically nontrivial and strongly correlated materials.